hdmf-dev/hdmf-zarr/docs/source/storage.rst

 to the ``source`` and ``path``, the  py:class:`~hdmf_zarr.utils.ZarrReference` object will also need to store the definition of the ``region`` that is being referenced, e.g., a slice or list on point indices.

+In the future, the reference resolver classes will need to be updated to implement region references

 .. warning::

     Region references are not yet fully implemented in :py:class:`~hdmf_zarr.backend.ZarrIO`.